erdo/android-architecture/README.md

 # todo-mvo

 This version of the android-architecture todo app is written in the [MVO](https://erdo.github.io/android-fore/00-architecture.html#shoom) architectural style.
-It uses the [android-fore](https://erdo.github.io/android-fore/) library for its Observer implementation, and to save a little on boiler plate.
+It uses the [android-fore](https://erdo.github.io/android-fore/) library for its Observer implementation.
 The sample aims to:

 * Provide a basic [Model-View-Observer](https://erdo.github.io/android-fore/00-architecture.html#shoom) (MVO) implementation example.
 * Act as a reference point for comparing and contrasting the other samples in the android-architecture project.